atyre0/CutClean/README.md

 Killing cows and mining smeltable ores will get them automatically cooked/smelted.

 ## Installation
-Download the plugin from the releases tab, or compile the plugin yourself (if you know how to) with maven.
+Download the plugin from the releases tab, or compile the plugin yourself with maven.
 Then just put the downloaded jar file into your servers plugin folder.

 ## Usage